Improving security using two-factor authentication (2FA)

 Typically when we log into computer systems, whether it an email account or the Triton Compute Service portal, we supply a username which identifies us and a password which authenticates us.
 This is "single-factor authentication" using a password, a series of characters that (hopefully) only we know.

-Two-factor authentication, also abbreviated as "2FA", seeks to improve security by adding a second type ("factor") of authentication.
-The first factor is still a password, something you know.
-The most common second factor added to this is a one-time password (OTP) generated by a physical device or by software on a smartphone, that is, something you have.
+Two-factor authentication (i.e. "2FA") seeks to improve security by adding a second type ("factor") of authentication.
+The first factor is still a traditional password.
+The most common second factor is a one-time password (OTP) generated by a physical device or by software on a smartphone.

-In very high security environments an alternative form of authentication may be used: biometrics.
-Biometric authentication is based on the shape of your hand or your fingerprint (or if you’re in a spy movie, a retinal scanner), that is, something you are.
+In very high security environments, an alternative form of authentication may be used: biometrics.
+Biometric authentication is based on the shape of your hand or your fingerprint (or if you’re in a spy movie, a retinal scanner).

-The advantage of using a second factor of authentication is that even in the event of your password being compromised, it still isn't sufficient to gain access to your account.
+The advantage of using a second factor of authentication is that if your password being compromised, that alone isn't sufficient information to gain access to your account.

 Yes, we support passwords and one-time passwords (OTP) using any Google Authenticator compatible application.

-Once your preferred authenticator app is installed on your device, use its function to add a new account and scan the QR code in the app.
-Following this the app should be registered.
-In the Portal, enter the OTP code (a 6 digit number) into the box and click the "Verify" button.
+Once your preferred authenticator app is installed on your device, add a new account and scan the QR code into the app.
+Following this, the application should be registered.
+In the portal, enter the OTP code (a 6 digit number) into the box under step three and Verify.

-If you decide to revert to single-factor authentication, just go back to the "Edit Account" screen like you did to enable it and you will see a "Disable" button.
+If you decide to revert to single-factor authentication, just go back to the menu under your account name and select Two Factor Authentication.
+You will receive a popup with a "Disable" button.

-The Triton Compute Service portal two-factor authentication only protects your Portal account, not your instances themselves.
+The Triton Compute Service portal two-factor authentication only protects your Triton account, not your instances themselves.